photo by Julia Kinkela

 photo by Christian Arevalo

 I love to give folks a meaningful experience that addresses the bigger picture of memory-making.
 It means creating meaningful moments that make you *whoosh*.
-Those moments are worth preserving with photos you can remember why you fell in love when love isn't so easy.
+Those moments are worth preserving with photos so you can remember why you fell in love when love isn't so easy.
 It means going on adventures, belly-laughing and watching the sunset from incredible places.

 So let's live in the moment and ditch the awkward posing.